hallowslab/pymap/README.md

 #### TODO:
 * Make a logo
 * Add requeue functionality
 * Add Database login and admin functionality
+* Add failsafe to pass --gmail or --office when it detects one of their hosts and the parameter missing

 #### Notes